 I’d also recommend Nags Head house rentals for families who are making their first trip to the OBX.
 Nags Head is what most people picture in their mind when they think of the Outer Banks, and it doesn’t disappoint.
 We can’t forget to mention the food here, it’s a seafood lover’s paradise.
 From fancy upscale fish houses to old school oyster bars, Nags Head has it all.
 One of our favorite spots is Fish Heads Bar and Grill, located directly on the Nags Head Fishing Pier.
 Sitting on the deck here, watching the waves come in while peeling shrimp with a cold beverage is one of the ways we wouldn’t mind going out.
 Here’s our favorite Nags Head VRBO rentals:

 This Nags Head house rental sits in a prime location, away from the crowds and close to awesome shops and restaurants.
 Michael’s house is one of the most popular on Nags Head, and this can make it challenging to find availability during busy seasons.
 This rental is perfect for families, the bedrooms are perfectly set up for accomodating kids.
 This is a pretty affordable rental as well, with off peak rates around $200 a night, which is an absolute steal.
 There’s a reason this house has 139 fantastic VRBO reviews.
-VRBO Review Score: 4.8/5 (139 reviews) Link: Check Availability and Rates
+VRBO Review Score: 4.8/5 (139 reviews) Link: Check Rates and Availability

 This is our favorite condo in Nags Head.
 Newly renovated, in a perfect location, and surprisingly affordable.
 This unit checks all the boxes.
 We love that you can walk down the beach to the pier and eat (or drink) at Fish Heads Bar and Grill.
 The unit is beautiful, the condo complex is extremely well kept, and the view is unbeatable.
 Like the last house, this is one of the most popular condos on Nags Head, but if you can find availability don’t hesitate to book it.
-VRBO Review Score: 4.9/5 (119 reviews) Link: Check Availability and Rates
+VRBO Review Score: 4.9/5 (119 reviews) Link: Check Rates and Availability

 Rodanthe, Waves, and Salvo